madex/TinyTerminal/README.md

 Tiny Terminal - TT
 ==================

+This is a tiny console based terminal program for Microsoft Windows.
+Suitable for debugging console of embedded projects.
-Tiny serial terminal software for Windows, with lots of features.
-It has low memory and cpu consumtion, is extremly fast and easy to use.
-Only 14KB executeable and less than 1000 lines of code.
+It has low memory and low cpu consumtion, is extremly fast, easy to use and has nice of features.

 The title of the commandline-window shows the the current port configuration and other information.